wasmerio/c-wasm-simd128-example/README.md

 ./build.sh
 ```

-It will download the WASI SDK (the macOS version).
+It will download the [WASI SDK 5](https://github.com/CraneStation/wasi-sdk/releases/tag/wasi-sdk-5) (the macOS or linux version, depending on your system).

 ## Run it!